ceford/cefjdemos-data-jdm-help-en/articles/plugins/plugins.md

 ![Plugins list](../../../en/images/plugins/plugins-list.png)

-## Quick Tips
+## Tips

 - To enable or disable a group of Plugins, check the check box for each desired Plugin and then click the Enable or Disable toolbar button.
 - You may see the terms 'options' and 'parameters' used interchangeably in help documentation and tutorials you encounter.